Just Like You, We Are Curious

 Here’s how you can participate in the Petculiar community:

+Different bran and website, but the same passionate people.
 Our products are designed and handcrafted by pet people, just like you.
 Each item is a one of a kind product made to reflect your pet's unique personality.
-We also craft swag for pet people who want to showcase their love of pets!
+We also craft swag for pet people who want to showcase their love of animals!

 At Petculiar, we believe that humans have a social responsibility for pets.
 We did domesticate them after all!
 It's up to us to make sure they are cared for, in good health and understood by other humans.
 And we want to help showcase the best of our beloved pets.